utsaslab/crashmonkey/docs/Ace.md

 ___
 ### Generalizing Ace ###
-You can extend Ace to generate workloads of larger sequences, expand the set of files and directories acted upon, or support new file system operations.
+You can extend Ace to generate workloads of larger sequences, expand the set of files and directories acted upon, or support new file-system operations.
 Let's see what changes are required to do so.

 #### Generating workloads of larger sequences ####